 Your annuity will grow because of compounding interest.
 As a tax-deferred investment, you’ll begin earning interest on your interest accumulations from day one.
 As a result, your annuity will be worth more years from now than it is currently.

 Growing cash value means more money for you in retirement, or more money now if you choose to sell some or all of your annuity.
 You can use an annuity calculator to help you determine this cash value.
-Structured settlement calculators use factors like the following to determine your cash value:

 If the market takes a turn for the worse, or you’ve realized you put too many retirement eggs in one basket, you may want to consider selling your structured settlement or annuity.
 In exchange for giving buyers a discount, you will get a lump sum of cash now.
 This can protect your retirement dollars from a crashing stock market and diversify your nest egg investment.